FAQs

 I started piano lessons when I was 5 and quit when I was 16 when extracurriculars became too overwhelming.
 I understand and recognize burnout.
 I will advocate for your health and say “let’s take a break" if you’re too overcommitted.

-I have a degree in English Education but never left music behind.
-I have taught both junior high English and science and directed junior high and adult choirs.
-I regularly accompany choral groups and play keyboards for local theatre.
+I have a degree in English Education, and have taught both junior high English and science and directed junior high and adult choirs.
+I regularly collaborate with local choral groups and play keyboards for local theatre.

 When I became a mom, I began teaching from home while studying piano pedagogy.
 I became a Nationally Certified Teacher of Music to support my commitment to music education.